dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/timeboxing.md

 Question: What is a key advantage of using timeboxing in project management?
 A: It allows for unlimited scope expansion.
-B: The key advantage is that it imposes discipline in time management and ensures completion of valuable work within set time constraints.
+B: Advantage: time management discipline and valuable work completion.
 C: Timeboxing is advantageous as it prioritizes less important tasks.
 D: The primary advantage is that it eliminates the need for stakeholder involvement.
 Answer: B